RahulvVenugopal/T-FLIPFLOP-POSEDGE/README.md

 Quartus prime

 **THEORY**
+T Flip-Flop
+A T (Toggle) Flip-Flop is a type of flip-flop that changes its output state on each clock pulse when the input T is high (1).
+It is essentially a simplified version of the JK flip-flop where both inputs J and K are tied together to form a single input T.

+Operation:

+When T = 0, the flip-flop holds its previous state (no change).

+When T = 1, the flip-flop toggles its current state (i.e., if the output Q was 0, it becomes 1, and vice versa).

+Relation to JK Flip-Flop
+The T flip-flop can be derived from a JK flip-flop by connecting the inputs as J = T and K = T. This reduces the JK flip-flop to two possible input combinations:

+J = K = 0 → No change (Hold)

+J = K = 1 → Toggle
 **T Flip-Flop**

 T flip-flop is the simplified version of JK flip-flop.
 It is obtained by connecting the same input ‘T’ to both inputs of JK flip-flop.
 It operates with only positive clock transitions or negative clock transitions.
 The circuit diagram of T flip-flop is shown in the following figure.